Chuvash National Radio: Online broadcast

-Programs
+Programmes

 There are a number of program topics and formats.
 Topics include event announcements, memorial calendars, incidents, sports news, interviews, and commentary.

-Musical programs are aired no less than three hours per day: a "musical mix" (live concerts), youth musical hour and musical blocks per program for children and youth, in blocks of social programs.
+Musical programmes are aired no less than three hours per day: a "musical mix" (live concerts), youth musical hour and musical blocks per programme for children and youth, in blocks of social programs.
 Popular music of various genres – in Chuvash and Russian as well as foreign music – is offered to listeners.

 Special place is given to programs on public health services, social policy, and education issues.
-Educational programs are divided by age: for young children, school-aged children and youth.
+Educational programmes are divided by age: for young children, school-aged children and youth.

 Literary-drama programs are aired on the days off.
 In these blocks news, the literary-drama, musical, children's and youth programs, the special program «Year of the farmer», the total information-analytical program, programs of a social orientation and the special project «the House and an economy» also are assumed.

 Chuvash National Radio also features radio performances from the Chuvash State Academic Drama Theater and the Chuvash State Youth Theater.

 Each region and city in the Chuvash Republic have the certain day of an announcement.
 Daily "inclusions" from rural area and a city of Chuvashiya are on air planned.
 In an air special cycles and headings about life of the Chuvash diaspora in the Russian regions and abroad also are presented.